 The Delta Aquariid meteor shower has a broad maximum and produces meteors throughout late July and early August.
-It overlaps with the more famous Perseid meteor shower, which peaks this year on the mornings of August 12 and 13.
-The Delta Aquariid shower takes its name from the star Skat – also known by its Greek name Delta Aquarii.
+It overlaps with the more famous Perseid meteor shower, which peaks this year on the mornings of August 11, 12 and 13.
+The Delta Aquariid shower takes its name from the star Skat – also known by its Greek designation Delta Aquarii.
 If you trace the paths of the meteors backward, you’ll find that all Delta Aquariids appear to originate from a point near this star.
 This point – near Skat – is called the radiant point of the Delta Aquariid meteor shower.

 If you can see the Great Square of Pegasus and Fomalhaut, they can help you find Skat.

 Of course, in actuality, the Delta Aquariid meteors have nothing whatever to do with the star Skat.
 The meteors burn up some 60 miles (100 km) above Earth’s surface.
 Skat lies about 160 light-years away.